 If the employer does not want to give the employee notice, the employer must give the employee pay in lieu of (in place of) notice.
-This means that the employer must pay the employee as much pay as he/she would receive if he/she worked during the notice period.
+This means that the employer must pay the employee as much pay as they would receive if that employee worked during the notice period.
 Pay in lieu of notice is due, as one lump sum, within five working days after the expiration of the pay period in which the termination occurred (generally the employee’s regular pay day).

 If the employer makes a significant change to fundamental terms and conditions of an employee’s employment (e.g., reduces pay, hours of work, demotes the employee) and the employee doesn’t agree to the change, the situation might fall under the termination rules in the legislation.
 For example, if an employer reduces an employee’s weekly hours from 40 to 20 without proper notice, and the employee quits within a reasonable period of time because of the change, the employee might be able to file a Labour Standards complaint for pay in lieu of notice.

 The Labour Standards Code says that there are times when an employer does not have to give notice or pay in lieu of notice that the employee will be fired or laid off.
 Some examples are listed below:

 An employer can also end employment without notice or pay in lieu of notice when an employee has been guilty of wilful misconduct or disobedience or neglect of duty that has not been condoned by the employer.
 In order to end an employee’s job without notice, the employer must usually show that the employee has been given progressive discipline but has not improved his/her behaviour.